Back Main Menu Next

 Above and below: the lower end of Coy Pond Gardens underwater

-28th June 2005: it's believed that 14mm of rain fell in just one hour on a June afternoon bringing flash floods to Bournemouth & Poole, just four days after a night of tropical-style rain, thunder and lightning storm
+28th June 2005 - it's believed that 14mm of rain fell in just one hour on a June afternoon bringing flash floods to Bournemouth & Poole, just four days after a night of tropical-style rain, thunder and lightning storm

-The results were spectacular too see, and had wide-spread effects with local homes and commercial premises inundated by floodwater.
 The Bourne Stream burst its banks and stormwater swamped the public gardens from the railway embankment at Bourne Pools right through to the Lower Gardens in Bournemouth.

 Bourne Pools (below) bursting at the seams